Azure/azure-sdk-for-js/sdk/monitor/monitor-query/TROUBLESHOOTING.md

 ### Troubleshooting unsupported granularity for metrics query

 If you notice the following exception, this is due to an invalid time granularity in the metrics query request.
-Your query might look something like the following where `MetricsQueryOptions().setGranularity()` is set to an unsupported duration.
+Your query might look something like the following, where `MetricsQueryOptions().setGranularity()` is set to an unsupported duration.

 ```json
 {